15 Super Fun Things to Do in Napier

 Location: 27km from Napier.
 Te Mata Peak, Tuki Tuki.

 Location: 10.4km from Napier.
-Otarata Pa is in Taradale.
-Follow Gloucester Road south onto Springfield Junction where Otarata Pa is signposted.
+Otatara Pa is in Taradale.
+Follow Gloucester Road south onto Springfield Junction where Otatara Pa is signposted.

 15. Hit the Hawke’s Bay Cycle Trail